 Stuff the dates.
 Take one date at a time, and stuff it full of goat cheese, pushing as much as you can into the opening.

 Attach the bacon.
-Wrap one full slice of thin bacon around each date several times and secure with a toothpick.
-Place on a wire rack on a baking sheet lined with foil.
+Wrap one full slice of thin bacon around each stuffed date several times and secure with a toothpick.
+Place on the prepared baking sheet.
+(Make sure you place seam up.)

+Serve.
 You can pre-make these, and bake them the final minutes right at party time.
 They’re also great served warm or at room temperature.